 Stepping, however, had gone out of fashion by the 1870s, so much so that the grandfather and grandmother among those present at this "Orange ball" ( a barn dance) in Orange Lily were the envy of their “degenerate descendants” because they knew the best steps.
 By the time the white collared men of the Gaelic League had set upon the idea of reviving traditional dancing in the early 1900s, the fashion was for a more elongated step, and a great tug of war between steps and grace commenced that was to last well into the 1930s, when finally, grace triumphed in gold medals at musical festivals and feiseanna.

 The reel in Orange Lily is described as “vigorous.”
-Big John takes the floor in his hobnail boots in the manner of a River Dance star, a reminder that the men of Ulster were once slightly more partial to dance than they are today.
-Big John is described thus: “Big John did his steps with a nimbleness wonderful in such a heavy-looking man, finishing up every now and then with a solid pounding that made delicate-nerved folk like his cousin Daniel think it a “puffect mercy that he was on an earth-floor, in which holes were cheaply mended.”
+Big John takes the floor in his hobnail boots in the manner of a River Dance star, a reminder that the men of Ulster were once slightly more partial to dancing than they are today.
+Big John is described as follows: “Big John did his steps with a nimbleness wonderful in such a heavy-looking man, finishing up every now and then with a solid pounding that made delicate-nerved folk like his cousin Daniel think it a “puffect mercy that he was on an earth-floor, in which holes were cheaply mended.”

 (A/The) Soldier's Joy

 In the late 1920s and early 1930s, the Lambeg Irish folk dancing society, a group of middle class professionals influenced by the European folk dancing revival, travelled around Ulster alongside Peadar O’Rafferty, a Gaelic League feis champion dancer, collecting and recording traditional folk dances that were still alive in the countryside.
 ‘A Soldier’s Joy,’ was one of those dances and more than one hundred years after its introduction to Ireland, it was recorded in Mr Peadar O’Rafferty’s Irish Folk Dance book of 1934.
-That the dance can still be seen at Irish dancing festivals today is due to respect for tradition among the Irish dance teachers of today, the dedication of the festival Irish dance teachers of the twentieth century like Miss Mulholland, Sadie Bell and Marjorie Gardiner, and to the folk dance revivalists of the 1920s.
+That the dance can still be seen at Irish dancing festivals today is due to respect for tradition among the Irish dance teachers of today, the dedication of the festival Irish dance teachers of the twentieth century like Patricia Mulholland, Sadie Bell and Marjorie Gardiner, and to the folk dance revivalists of the 1920s.

 Angeline King is the author of: